JMencius/LongBow/README.md

 1. The basecalling software used (Dorado or Guppy);
 2. The Nanopore flowcell version (R9 / R10);
 3. The major basecaller version (Guppy2, Guppy3/4, Guppy5/6, Dorado0);
-4. The basecalling mode (FAST, HAC, SUP)
+4. The basecalling mode (FAST, HAC, SUP).

 ## Installation
 Longbow is compatible with most Linux operating systems and requires a Python 3.7+ environment.